nubarium/Biometric-SDK-Android/README.md

 // Either of the 2 methods can be used, but only one.
 // Set the credentials provided by Nubarium. idCapture.setCredentials(<NUB_USERNAME>,<NUB_PASSWORD>);
-// Set the Api Key provided by Nubarium. idCapture.setApiKey(<NUB_KEY>);

-// Step 2 - OPTIONAL
-// In case the application has been initialized before and want to reuse a valid token
-// Set the valid token and specifies whether autogenerate a new one
-// if the given token is not valid. idCapture.setToken(<NUB_TOKEN>, true);

 // Step 3
 // Set the basic configuration (Options) idCapture.setCaptureMode(CaptureMode.AUTO);  // Default value is CaptureMode.AUTO
-idCapture.setShowHelp(false);   // Default value is false
-idCapture.setShowVideo(false);   // Default value is false
 idCapture.setShowPreview(false);   // Defaul values is false
 ```